NOCCA2025

 14-15 May 2025 | Rovaniemi, Finland

-Shaping the Future of Climate Change Adaptation in the Nordic Region – Join Us at NOCCA2025
+Shaping the Future of Climate Change Adaptation in the Nordic Region – NOCCA2025

-The 7th Nordic Conference on Climate Change Adaptation (NOCCA2025) takes place
+The 7th Nordic Conference on Climate Change Adaptation (NOCCA2025) took place

 Finland’s presidency of the Nordic Council of Ministers.